top of page

 · While you don’t have to like that your body is having an anxious reaction, you can learn to accept it so that you are more empowered to address it consciously.

-If a panic attack comes on, and the severity can be identified (mild to severe or 0-10), there are options for dealing with a panic attack while it is happening.
-First, keep in mind that a person cannot die from a panic attack.
+If you experience a panic attack, identify the severity (mild to severe or 0-10).
+Remember that a person cannot die from a panic attack.
 It will eventually pass.
 Next, if the panic attack is mild, focus on your senses.
 Touch the fabric on your shirt and describe it to yourself, or ask yourself if you can name what you see in your field of vision that is a specific color.
-If you are with someone and you can toss a small stress ball back and forth, that can help bring you back into the present.
+If you are with someone and you can toss a stress ball back and forth, that can help.

-If, however, the panic attack is more severe, you can focus more on just your breathing, assuming you have gotten to safety, e.g. pulled over if you were driving.
+If the panic attack is more severe, focus more on just your breathing, assuming you have gotten to safety, e.g. pulled over if you were driving.
 Square Breathing is a technique in which you slowly count, for example, to four while inhaling, then hold the inhalation for the same count, then exhale for the same count, then hold the exhalation for the same count.
-For some people, picturing a square while doing this can help slow them down.
 Don’t expect this to stop a panic attack instantly; rather, the idea is to do it until.
 Breathe this way until the panic attack has passed, which it will eventually.

 It may seem counter-intuitive, but seeking out situations that provoke your anxiety as a form of exposure can be a way to condition your system to “lean in” to the discomfort and show yourself that you can handle it.
 Work with a professional to set easily-achievable objectives within this goal so you set yourself up for success rather than creating an obviously overwhelming scenario that is doomed to set you up for failure.